Controlling Max with Messages

-(Macintosh only) The word, followed by a number, sets the rate, in frames per second, at which the visual display is updated.
-On Macintosh systems, the rate at which the screen is refreshed is unrelated to the rate at which you change its contents.
+The word, followed by a number, sets the rate limit, in frames per second, at which the UI for user interface objects is updated.
 Better visual performance can be achieved - at the cost of a slight performance decrease in Jitter, and little or no performance decrease for audio processing - by specifying a higher frame rate.
-When enabled using the message, the default rate is 28.57 FPS.
-Refresh enable is off by default.

 The wordcauses the Max application to close and relaunch.
 If is followed by an optional symbol that specifies a file name or path name, the Max patch referenced by that file name or path will be opened at launch.
 This is useful in conjunction for situations involving patches which are intended to run unattended (e.g. installations).